Most newborns need frequent diaper changes. So why not make it a fun and enjoyable time for you and your baby?

-Diapers will be part of your baby’s wardrobe for about two and half years.
-Disposable or washable diapers?
+Diapers will be part of your baby’s wardrobe until he’s potty trained.
+Disposable or cloth diapers?
 It’s a matter of choice.
-Opt for the diapers that correspond best to your values, needs, and situation, and to your baby’s skin.
+Opt for the ones that work best for your baby’s skin and fit best with your values, needs, budget, and situation.

-Disposable diapers contain crystals that convert the urine into a safe gel and separate it from the stools.
-This eliminates the mix of urine and fecal matter that can irritate your baby’s skin.
-Some scented disposable diapers can also irritate the skin.
-If this happens, try another brand.
+These diapers contain crystals that safely transform urine into a gel and separate it from the stool.
+This eliminates the mix of urine and stool that can irritate your baby’s skin.

-Make sure she doesn’t fall!
-Never leave your baby alone on a changing table.
-Always keep one hand on her when you have to reach for something.
-You can also change her on a towel or change pad on the floor.
+Be careful your baby doesn’t fall!
+Never leave your child unattended on the changing table.
+Always keep one hand on him if you need to reach for something.
+You can also change him on a towel or mat on the floor.

-Whether you use disposable or washable diapers, it’s important to change your baby regularly, and as soon as possible after she poops.
-Changing her diaper often helps prevent irritation.
+Whether you’re using disposable or cloth diapers, it’s important to change your baby on a regular basis, and right away after she poops.
+Changing her diaper regularly helps prevent irritation.

 To change a diaper

-- Wash your baby’s genitals and bottom with water and soap every time you change her diaper, whether she’s a newborn or older (see Genitals)
+- Wash your baby’s genitals and bottom with soap and water, whether he’s a newborn or older (see Genitals)

-- Dry her bottom well before putting on another diaper
+- Dry your baby’s bottom before putting on the new diaper.

-- Wash your hands after putting your baby down in a safe place
+- Put your baby down in a safe place and wash your hands.